Citation, DOI & article data

 - secondary involvement of the stomach by systemic lymphoma (usually high grade)

 Mucosa-associated lymphoid tissue (MALT) lymphoma is strongly associated with Helicobacter pylori (85-98% of cases).
 These are low-grade lymphomas and may regress following the treatment of Helicobacter infection 6.

-Appearances vary from normal, to grossly abnormal.
-Possible appearances include:
+Appearances on barium meal vary from normal to grossly abnormal.
+Possible findings include:

 - bull's eye appearance due to central ulceration 4